harsha6602/bulkrename/README.md

 # **bulkrename**

-- A straightforward code to update the names of several things in a folder all at once in the manner you choose.
+- A simple code to alter the names of every object or file in a folder at once.
 - This will be useful in creating a dataset with large objects for which custom names may be provided.

 > Sample